My Mom always told me to listen to my body.

 I was 8.

-When I started public school at 10 years old – in 5th grade – I suddenly had to wake up very early and go to this place with fluorescent lights.
+When I started public school at 10 years old – in 5th grade – I suddenly had to wake up early and go to this place with fluorescent lights and lots of people.

-I loved school, but I was extremely grumpy in the morning.
+I loved school, but I was very grumpy in the morning.

-As a homeschooled kid up until 10, I was so afraid I wouldn’t “make it” in the “real world.”
-So I kept pushing and pushing.
+As a homeschooled kid up until 10, I was afraid I wouldn’t “make it” in the “real world,” so I kept pushing and pushing.

 I was friends with the “popular” kids and had great boyfriends, but always felt a little different, like I was on the outside.